 WE ARE COMMITTED TO REPORTING THE LATEST FORESTRY ACADEMIC ACHIEVEMENTS

-• Against the context of intensifying drought due to climate change, the adaptive strategies of leaf photosynthetic pigments in woody species to combined drought stress remain unclear.
-This study was conducted at a savanna in-situ precipitation manipulation platform established in the Yuanjiang dry-hot valley.
-The platform comprised seven treatments: a control, precipitation exclusion of 30%, 50%, and 70%, and precipitation addition of 30%, 50%, and 70%.
-We systematically investigated the responses of leaf photosynthetic pigments in two dominant species, Lannea coromandelica and Polyalthia cerasoides, to these precipitation gradients.
-Compared to precipitation addition treatments, both species significantly increased chlorophyll and carotenoids contents under extreme drought condition (70% precipitation exclusion).
-However, they exhibited distinct regulatory patterns.
-L. coromandelica maintained a stable chlorophyll a/b but reduced the proportion of carotenoids under 30% precipitation exclusion.
+• In the context of intensifying drought due to climate change, the adaptive strategies of leaf photosynthetic pigments in woody species to combined drought stress remain unclear.
+In this study, an experimental platform for in-situ precipitation manipulation at a savanna was set up in Yuanjiang dry-hot valley, and seven treatments were set up, including control, precipitation reduction by 30%, 50%, and 70%, and precipitation addition by 30%, 50%, and 70%.
+The responses of leaf photosynthetic pigments in two dominant species, Lannea coromandelica and Polyalthia cerasoides, to these precipitation gradients were systematically investigated.
+Compared with the precipitation addition treatment, the two plants significantly increased the chlorophyll and carotenoid contents under extreme drought treatment (70% precipitation reduction).
+However, the difference was that L. coromandelica maintained a stable chlorophyll a/b but reduced the proportion of carotenoids under 30% precipitation reduction.
 In contrast, chlorophyll a/b of P. cerasoides increased under extreme drought while maintaining a stable carotenoids proportion, suggesting an optimized allocation of light energy.
 Furthermore, P. cerasoides consistently exhibited higher photosynthetic pigment levels than L. coromandelica across all treatments.
-These findings reveal that the two species employ different photosynthetic adjustment pathways to cope with drought stress: L. coromandelica adopts an active photosynthetic investment strategy, whereas P. cerasoides exhibits a more conservative adaptive trait.
-The results not only elucidate the diversity of physiological adaptations in woody plants within natural drought habitats, but also provide a crucial scientific basis for vegetation restoration and the selection of stress-adapted tree species in this region.
+These findings revealed that the two plants employed different photosynthetic adjustment pathways to cope with drought stress: L. coromandelica adopt an active photosynthetic investment strategy, whereas P. cerasoides exhibited a more conservative adaptive traits.
+The results not only elucidated the diversity of physiological adaptations in woody plants within natural drought habitats, but also provided a crucial scientific basis for vegetation restoration and the selection of stress-adapted tree species in this region.

 • loading